 Obtaining a New York State Business License

 One of the primary and important aspects is that the issuing authority for a business license in New York will vary according to the industry, and at the same time, all types of businesses don’t require a license.
 Some business establishments require a license while others require a permit.
-How and where can you get your New York company license from?
+How and from where can you get your New York company license?
 Do you require a license or a permit?
 What is the fee?
 Who issues the licenses or permit?
 These are some of the questions that can be answered through the following examples.

 Catering Establishment License

 If you are planning to start a catering company or business then you will require a business license in New York.
-A catering establishment license is required primarily for catering hall or a restaurant.
+A catering establishment license is required primarily for a catering hall or a restaurant.
 Any place, room, or even space where food and beverages are being served and entertainment is permitted for an event will require this license.
-Such an establishment could be an LLC, corporation, general partnership, limited liability partnership, non-profit, and S Corporation among others.
+Such an establishment could be an LLC, corporation, general partnership, limited liability partnership, non-profit, S Corporation among others.

 In such a scenario, you will be required to submit a “New York State Sales Tax Identification Number”, and a copy of “Certificate of Occupancy” along with the form for catering establishment license.
 The fee for this type of business license can vary from $100 to $1,070.
 You can file it in person or online.
 This license is currently being issued by NYC Department of Consumer Affairs (DCA), Licensing Center, NY.

 This is a permit that is applicable to establishments that are serving food for business or not for profit.
 The list can include restaurants, pizzerias, takeouts, bakeries, cabarets, emergency food relief organizations, night clubs, senior centers, employee cafeterias, bars, charitable and fraternal organizations, and public and non-public schools.
 This type of establishment is required to obtain a special permit from the Department of Health and Mental Hygiene (DOHMH).
 This type of permit is also known as a “Restaurant Permit”.